balzac-lang/balzac-doc/docs/source/expressions.rst

 Transaction ``T`` is parametric: it takes a signature ``s`` and an integer ``n`` and uses them as witnesses to redeem the transaction ``Coinbase``.
-In order to compute a valid ``s``, we must instantiate ``T`` with its actual parameters, otherwise the expression :btm:`sig(k) of T` complains with an error.
+In order to compute a valid ``s``, we must instantiate ``T`` with its actual parameters, otherwise the expression :balzac:`sig(k) of T` complains with an error.
 Since ``s`` and ``n`` are witnesses in ``T``, their value does not affect the computation of the signature, and it is convenient to use ``_`` to express that we don't care what their value is.